SHADE-AI/daidepp/README.md

 >>> str(AND(PRP(PCE("AUS")), PRP(PCE("AUS", "ENG"))))
 `AND ( ( PRP ( PCE ( AUS ) ) ) ( PRP ( PCE ( AUS ENG ) ) ) ( PRP ( PCE ( AUS ENG FRA ) ) ) )`
  ```
-Each class in `keywords.py` uses different parameters for instantiation, so it is recommended to carefully follow the type hints or checkout `tests/test_keywords.py`, which provices examples for each class.
+Each class in `keywords.py` uses different parameters for instantiation, so it is recommended to carefully follow the type hints or checkout `tests/test_keywords.py`, which provides examples for each class.

 ## Pull Requests